 The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the period.
-Significant areas requiring the use of estimates include: allowances for doubtful accounts.
+Significant areas requiring the use of estimates include: accrued interest receivable and accrued accounts payable.
 Actual results may differ from management's best estimates as additional information becomes available in the future.